Self build insurance is essential!

 Other Options You May Need

-In addition to the biggies most specific self build insurance policies will offer options for additional cover, including the following:
+In addition to the biggies, most specific self build insurance policies will offer options for additional cover, including the following:

 • Existing structure and buildings.